Jazz Playhouse at the Royal Sonesta

 This guide was updated by New Orleans-based writer Gerrish Lopez.
 At Time Out, all of our travel guides are written by local writers who know their cities inside out.
 For more about how we curate, see our editorial guidelines

 Preservation Hall is an iconic jazz bar in New Orleans steeped in history.
-Founded in 1961, it’s known for its intimate live jazz shows in the heart of the French Quarter throughout New Orleans and beyond (it’s been home to jazz legends George Lewis, The Humphrey Brothers and lots more over the years).
-Now, you can catch live music there every night of the week, all year round, from artists from Preservation’s collective, including the world-renowned Preservation Hall Jazz Band.
+Founded in 1961, it’s known for its intimate live jazz shows in the heart of the French Quarter throughout New Orleans and beyond (it has been home to jazz legends George Lewis, The Humphrey Brothers and lots more over the years).
+Now, you can catch live music there every night of the week, year-round, from artists from Preservation’s collective, including the world-renowned Preservation Hall Jazz Band.

 Advertising

 Things get funky at the Spotted Cat.
 The venue itself is low-key-looking, covered in local art and designed by folk artist Dr. Bob.
-But come evening, this music venue comes alive, and you’ll be swung arm in arm, foot tapping or singing along.
-Check out the Spotted Cat’s calendar for its upcoming events – frequent performers include Miss Sophie Lee, Washboard Chaz Blues Trio and Meschiya Lake and the Little Big Horns.
+But come evening, this music venue springs to life, and you’ll be swung arm in arm, foot tapping or singing along.
+Check out the Spotted Cat’s calendar for its upcoming events—frequent performers include Miss Sophie Lee, Washboard Chaz Blues Trio and Meschiya Lake and the Little Big Horns.

 Advertising